sftcd/openssl/doc/designs/ech-api.md

 ECH private keys are similar to, but different from, TLS server private keys used to authenticate servers.
 Notably:

-- ECH private keys are expected to be rotated roughly hourly, rahter than every month or two for TLS server private keys.
+- ECH private keys are expected to be rotated roughly hourly, rather than every month or two for TLS server private keys.
 Hourly ECH key rotation is an attempt to provide better forward secrecy, given ECH implements an ephemeral-static ECDH scheme.

 - ECH private keys stand alone - there are no hierarchies and there is no chaining, and no certificates and no defined relationships between current and older ECH private keys.
 The expectation is that a "current" ECH public key will be published in the DNS and that plus approx. 2 "older" ECH private keys will remain usable for decryption at any given time.
 This is a way to balance DNS TTLs versus forward secrecy and robustness.

 - In particular, the above means that we do not see any need to repeatedly parse or process related ECHConfigList structures - each can be processed independently for all practical purposes.

 - There are all the usual algorithm variations, and those will likely result in the same x25519 versus p256 combinatorics.
 How that plays out has yet to be seen as FIPS compliance for ECH is not (yet) a thing.
 For OpenSSL, it seems wise to be agnostic and support all relevant combinations.
 (And doing so is not that hard.)